kaizoku-oh/zephyr-app-workspace/README.md

 - [ ] Automate updating the README.md Build footprint table automatically by running a post build

+- [ ] Add debouncing mechanism to Button class

+- [ ] Add an IoT app that reads die temperature, store it in NVS, retrieve it, format it then send it

 - [x] Add GitHub badges to readme

 - [ ] Add OTA update example